 3. If you win, please pay it forward.

-Borrow Lion, Lion from your school or public library.
+Borrow A Perfectly Messed-Up Story from your school or public library.
 Whenever possible, please support independent bookshops.